Sodium dithionite

 Sodium dithionite (also known as sodium hydrosulfite) is a white crystalline powder with a sulfurous odor.
 Although it is stable in dry air, it decomposes in hot water and in acid solutions.

 Structure

-The structure has been examined by Raman spectroscopy and single-crystal X-ray diffraction.
+The structure has been examined by Raman spectroscopy and X-ray crystallography.
 The dithionite dianion has C symmetry, with almost eclipsed with a 16° O-S-S-O torsional angle.
 In the dihydrated form (Na_{2}S_{2}O_{4}·2H_{2}O), the dithionite anion has gauche 56° O-S-S-O torsional angle.

 A weak S-S bond is indicated by the S-S distance of 239 pm, which is elongated by ca. 30 pm relative to a typical S-S bond.
 Because this bond is fragile, the dithionite anion dissociates in solution into the [SO2]− radicals, as has been confirmed by EPR spectroscopy.
 It is also observed that 35S undergoes rapid exchange between S2O42− and SO2 in neutral or acidic solution, consistent with the weak S-S bond in the anion.